bitcriminals/bitcriminals.github.io/writeups/_dCTF2021/Pwnsanitycheck.md

 date: 2021-05-17 18:53:00 +0530
 type: Pwn
 difficulty: easy
-prompt: This should take about 1337 seconds to solve.  **nc dctf-chall-pwn-sanity-check.westeurope.azurecontainer.io 7480**
+prompt: This should take about 1337 seconds to solve.nc dctf-chall-pwn-sanity-check.westeurope.azurecontainer.io 7480
 ---

 First, I used the file command on the **pwn_sanity_check** file.
 This is the output I got: